awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-preferences-cli.md

 For information about using command line tools to update existing Session Manager preferences, see [Update Session Manager preferences \(command line\)](getting-started-configure-preferences-cli.md)\.

+For an example of how to create session preferences using AWS CloudFormation, see [Create a Systems Manager document for Session Manager preferences](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-document.html#aws-resource-ssm-document--examples) in the *AWS CloudFormation User Guide*\.

 **Note**
 You can use this procedure to create custom Session documents for your Session Manager preferences that override account level settings\.
 When you create your custom Session documents, specify a value other than `SSM-SessionManagerRunShell` for the name parameter and modify the inputs as needed\.
 To use your custom Session documents, you must provide the name of your custom Session document for the `--document-name` parameter when starting a session from the AWS Command Line Interface \(AWS CLI\)\.
 When you start a session from the console, you can't specify custom Session documents\.